City of Greater New York: Attempted Staten Island secession

-Staten Island is geographically the most distant of the five boroughs, linked to the other four only by a single bridge and a ferry.
+Staten Island is geographically the most distant of the five boroughs, linked to the other four only by a single bridge, the Staten Island Ferry, and one NYC Ferry route.
+It is also not connected to the New York City Subway.
 In 1993, it held a non-binding referendum on the issue of seceding from New York City to become an independent city and county.
 Many Staten Island politicians, including Senator John J. Marchi and Assemblyman Eric N. Vitaliano supported the movement.
 Vote Yes, Inc. was formed as a nonpartisan, grass-roots organization in January 1990.
 Its initial purpose was to secure a "yes" vote for the November 1990 referendum on Staten Island secession.

 Ultimately, 65% of Staten Island residents voted to secede, through the approval of a new city charter making Staten Island an independent city, but implementation was blocked in the State Assembly.
-The Staten Island secession movement was defused by the election of Rudy Giuliani as New York City mayor, who fulfilled two of the borough's biggest demands: the closing of the Fresh Kills Landfill in 2001 and making the Staten Island Ferry free in 1997.
+The Staten Island secession movement was defused by the election of Rudy Giuliani as New York City mayor, who fulfilled two of the borough's biggest demands: making the Staten Island Ferry free in 1997 and closing the Fresh Kills Landfill in 2001.

+The topic of Staten Island's secession continues to be debated into the 2020s, and borough president Vito Fossella announced in 2024 that his office would conduct a study to determine whether it was feasible for Staten Island to secede from the rest of the city.
+A study by the New York City Independent Budget Office the same year found that, if Staten Island were to secede, it would incur annual deficits of $171–199 million.